Jess VanderWier

 - Taking over 30 minutes to fall asleep

-Benny, 2 years old, and his sister, 5 years old, both wake up at 7 a.m.
+Benny, two years old, and his sister, five, both wake up at 7 a.m.
 Because Benny was younger and used to having naps, his parents would give him a nap after he was awake for 6 hrs, from 1 p.m. to 3 p.m.
 They would then try putting both kids to bed at 7 p.m., but Benny would always protest and often stay awake until 8 p.m.
 His parents were so frustrated.
 Why was he fighting it so much?
 Shouldn’t he be just as tired as his older sister?

 Here are a few of the ways his parents could help him build more sleep pressure to resolve this sleep struggle: